 I am a retired Baptist minister, an artist and an avid blogger.
 Over the years, I served as a pastor, a hospital chaplain, a trauma specialist and executive director of a nonprofit organization that served victims of violence and abuse.

 I have written three books — “Emilie’s Journey,” “Voices of Our Sisters,” and “The Survivor’s Voice: Healing the Invisible Wounds of Violence And Abuse” — and I still enjoy the art of the written word.

-I hope you enjoy my blog.
+I hope you enjoy all of my blogs.
 I would love to hear from you.
 You may contact me at firstname.lastname@example.org.

 The Reverend Kathy Manis Findley was ordained as a minister in the Baptist Church in 1992.
 She served as Executive Director of Safe Places in Little Rock, has served in the field of victim assistance for over 20 years and has extensive experience in working with victims of domestic violence, sexual assault and child abuse.
 Following her Master’s degree, she did a three year residency in pastoral care and counseling as well as post graduate work in victimology at Washburn University.
 She is a 2002 graduate of the U.S. Department of Justice National Victim Assistance Academy, and she received advanced practice certification in victim assistance from the Joint Center on Violence and Victim Studies.
 She received certification as a trauma specialist from the Association of Traumatic Stress Specialists and in 2006 was trained as a child forensic interviewer by the American Prosecutors Research Institute’s National Child Protection Training Center.

 She was co-founder and first executive director of Children’s Justice and Protection Center, an organization that served abused children and the first children’s advocacy center in Little Rock, Arkansas.